Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Clinical drug and vaccine trials: Children's is one of 24 pediatric institutions nationwide conducting research of investigational drugs and vaccines for both primary HIV therapy and prevention and treatment of infections.
 CHAP is also involved in several therapeutic and perinatal prevention vaccine studies.

 Adolescent HIV services: We provide adolescent HIV services both at Children's and in the community.
 We see HIV-infected and/or high risk adolescents for counseling, testing, treatment and clinical trials.
 In addition, the Boston HAPPENS Program provides outreach to high risk, HIV positive, homeless and/or street youth by professional and trained peer leaders.

 As New England's largest clinic of this type, we treat approximately 130 children, teens and their families each year.
 A major goal of our program is to strengthen community care by consulting with your child's pediatrician or primary health care provider:

 At CHAP, our researchers are studying once-a-day and combination therapies with the goal of simplifying treatment.
 We're also working to determine the impact of combining strong anti-viral therapy with medications to treat depression or a co-infection, such as tuberculosis, to make sure drugs continue to be effective when combined.
 Additionally, we're studying how teen peer groups can encourage adolescents to follow their medication regimen.
 Internationally, our research focuses on preventing transmission, designing pediatric anti-viral treatments, vaccine testing and preventing tuberculosis in children with HIV.

-Project Protection at the Martha Eliot Health Center provides pre- and post- HIV testing and counseling.
+Project Protection at Boston Children's at Martha Eliot Health Center provides pre- and post- HIV testing and counseling.
 These services are free and confidential and are offered by walk-in or appointment.
 We also provide HIV, STI and hepatitis prevention education.